Did you know?

 The June 26, 2023, discussion on palaeontological interpretation in the Jurassic Park Visitor Center and Jurassic World Innovation Center introduced a perspective I hadn’t encountered before making it a fascinating topic to explore.

-Meeting those behind the franchise has deepened my appreciation for its scientific roots.
+Engaging with those behind the franchise has deepened my appreciation for its scientific roots.
 It has also strengthened my commitment to ensuring palaeontology remains accessible to audiences worldwide.
+Engaging with fans online highlighted just how hungry people were for accurate dinosaur science.

 Jurassic Park and Science Outreach

-In 2020, I teamed up with Jurassic fandom YouTuber Klayton Fioriti (365,000 subscribers, 160M+ views) to explore palaeontology in Jurassic World: Dominion (2022).
+In 2020, I teamed up with Jurassic fandom YouTuber Klayton Fioriti to explore palaeontology in Jurassic World: Dominion (2022).
 Our collaboration sparked engagement in scientific research, reaching over 88,000 viewers and earning 2,400+ likes in active discussion.

 You can check out my analysis of the film’s dinosaur depictions in the video below.